 Manager

-: module to manage the business logic as the reusable code, in OO style
+: module to manage the business logic as the reusable code, in OO style, enhancing the maintainability of Next.js applications.

 - make it more atomic and modular to encapsulate the business logic